Frequently Asked Questions about the Villa and Virgin Gorda

 Anytime.
 The busiest time of year is from US Thanksgiving to the end of May, but the traditional Summer season is also a great time to vacation.
-From May to October the waters are very calm and crystal clear and ideal if you have very young children.
+From May to October, the waters are very calm and crystal clear and ideal if you have very young children.
 From about the middle of November to about the end of March we often have a "ground sea swell", this is caused by storms in the North Atlantic sending wave action 3,000 miles down to the BVI's.
-This in turn increases wave action on the beach and may make the water sandy for "walk in" snorkeling - the water is still warm so don't despair.
+This, in turn, increases wave action on the beach and may make the water sandy for "walk-in" snorkelling - the water is still warm so don't despair.

 When is hurricane season?

-Hurricane season for the Caribbean is theoretically from June 1st to November 30th and hurricanes historically occur most frequently during the month of September, but the "possibility" for hurricane development can occur throughout the hurricane season and, in fact, at anytime throughout the year.
+Hurricane season for the Caribbean is theoretically from June 1st to November 30th and hurricanes historically occur most frequently during September, but the "possibility" for hurricane development can occur throughout the hurricane season and, in fact, at any time throughout the year.
 Visitors should not let the possibility of hurricanes prevent them from coming to the Caribbean as the chance any one area will be hit by one is relatively remote.

 As a result of the US government’s Western Hemisphere Travel Initiative which requires all US citizens to reenter the United States with passports, passports are required by all visitors entering the British Virgin Islands.

-For tourist stays of up to six months, U.S. citizens need a valid U.S. passport, onward or return tickets, and sufficient funds for their stay.
-Upon initial entry, no more than 60 days stay will be granted.
+For tourist stays of up to six months, U.S. citizens need a valid U.S. passport, onward or return tickets and sufficient funds for their stay.
+Upon initial entry, no more than 60 days of stay will be granted.
 At the end of 60 days, visitors must report to the Immigration Department's main office in Road Town for an extension.
-Extensions of up to 90 days are issued at the discretion of the Immigration Officer subsequent to an interview.
-For further information on travel to the British Virgin Islands, travelers should contact the BVI Department of Immigration at 1-284-494-3471.
+Extensions of up to 90 days are issued at the discretion of the Immigration Officer after an interview.
+For further information on travel to the British Virgin Islands, travellers should contact the BVI Department of Immigration at 1-284-494-3471.

 How do I arrange to have food in the Villa for my arrival?

 What is the local currency?
-Which Credit cards should I bring?
+Credit cards should I bring?

 The US dollar is the currency of the British Virgin Islands.
-If bringing Euros or Canadian currency it is best (less expensive) to exchange your funds prior to arrival in the BVI.
-Traveler's Checks and most major credit cards are widely accepted but you should be aware that some small businesses are not equipped to deal with credit cards or debit cards.
-There is a First Caribbean Bank branch at Yacht Harbor in Spanish Town as well as a First Bank across the street.
-Both banks have ATM machines.
-The most readily accepted cards are Visa and MasterCard.
-American Express and Diners are not as accepted.
-Also its a good idea to let your credit card company know in advance that you're going to be traveling to avoid having your cards declined due to credit card anti-fraud software.
+If bringing Euros or Canadian currency it is best (less expensive) to exchange your funds before arrival in the BVI.
+MasterCard and Visa cards are widely accepted but rarely are American Express or Diners Club, you should be aware that some small businesses are not equipped to deal with credit cards or debit cards.
+Also, it is a good idea to let your credit card company know in advance that you're going to be travelling to avoid having your cards declined due to credit card anti-fraud software.
 Some credit card companies charge USA customers a "foreign transaction fee" of 2-3% even though US dollars are used.
 Check your cards to see which ones do not and designate those for use while in the BVIs.
-Also some businesses will provide a discount if you pay in cash, especially car rental companies.
+Also, some businesses will provide a discount if you pay in cash, especially car rental companies.
 This allows the business to save on the merchant transaction fees which can sometimes be as much as 4-8%.

 What clothes should I bring to Virgin Gorda?

 There are very few occasions where you need to "dress up" on Virgin Gorda.
-Most people bring shorts, T-shirts, sandals, bathing suits and perhaps a long sleeved shirt to wear in case of sunburn.
-Little Dix Bay and Biras Creek restaurant's are the only two eating establishments on Virgin Gorda that demand long pants and a collared shirt for gentlemen and sun dresses for women for dinner.
+Most people bring shorts, T-shirts, sandals, bathing suits and perhaps a long-sleeved shirt to wear in case of sunburn.
 During the winter months, December - February, a very light windbreaker or sweater for evenings may make you more comfortable.
-If you plan on attending church on Virgin Gorda, long pants and a collared shirt will make you feel more comfortable as most locals put on their Sunday best for church.
-If you plan on being out in the sun for extended periods of time or alternatively plan on snorkeling, a couple of rash shirts will make your daytime more enjoyable and protect you from the tropical sun - see our snorkeling section for rash shirts and other snorkeling accessories -http://www.adagiovilla.com/caribean.php .
+If you plan on attending church on Virgin Gorda, long pants and a collared shirt will make you feel more comfortable as most locals put on their Sunday best for a church.
+If you plan on being out in the sun for extended periods or plan on snorkelling, a couple of rash shirts will make your daytime more enjoyable and protect you from the tropical sun.
+The Dive BVI shop in Yacht Harbour has casual apparel at reasonable prices as does Pussers and Awarak in Leverick Bay.